 Search engines use metadata as an information retrieval system to connect searchers with content and products more efficiently than ever before.
 Having the most accurate and complete metadata for your title will help customers find your books.

-Below is an alphabetical list of different pieces of metadata that can be provided when setting up your book with Lightning Source.
+Below is an explanation of the different pieces of metadata that can be provided when setting up your book with Lightning Source.

 Audience: This refers to the target audience of your book. (i.e. Young adult, Juvenile, Adult).
 If your book is not marketed to a particular age range, we recommend selecting adult/general during title set-up.